Get Started at Tyler

 Take a copy of your class schedule to the Bookstore, or order online at www.Johntylershop.com.

 Using financial aid?
-You can charge books starting May 20, 2014.
+You can charge books starting June 5, 2015 for the summer 2015 semester.
 You’ll need a photo ID and student ID number for your financial aid purchase.

 Call the Student Information Center at 804-706-5096 or e-mail email@example.com.